Jennifer Wilber is a teacher and writer. She holds a B.A. in English and an Associate's in Computer Game Design. She is a life-long gamer.

 This mode allows you to pick a single track to race on against CPU players.
 Choose this mode if you don’t want to play through an entire 4-track tour.
 This mode can be played with 1-4 players.
 Use this mode if you just want to try out a vehicle or track quickly.

-Tournament mode lets you compete in a 4-track tour.
+Tournament mode lets you compete in a four-track tour.
 You will race with a variety of vehicles, including cars, boats, and planes throughout the course of each tour.
 Once you complete each tour, the next tour will be unlocked.
-There are 4 tours in all.
+There are four tours in all.
 Tournament mode was the most entertaining part of this game, especially when played with another player.

 Adventure mode is only available as single player.
 In this mode, you test your skills against various one player challenges.
 There are four different types of challenges in this mode: cupcake hunt, rainbow gates, time trial, and apple run.
 I found this mode to be a bit boring and tedious.
 Perhaps younger children will find it more challenging and entertaining.
 Beating the last challenge does not earn you any special reward, or even an acknowledgement of completing.
 You simply return to the mode’s menu screen where nothing new has unlocked.